vedran-/HomeMusicAssistant/docs/WINDOWS10_SLEEP_IMPLEMENTATION.md

 This implementation adds intelligent sleep management for Windows 10 systems, allowing the voice assistant to run continuously while still permitting the computer to sleep when appropriate.

+**Important**: Windows 10 sleep management requires administrator privileges and will automatically elevate if not running as admin.

 ## The Problem

 On Windows 10, continuous audio recording for wake word detection creates a driver-level power request that blocks the system from entering sleep mode, even when the user is idle.
 This is different from Windows 11, which handles audio streams more intelligently.